 The room was dark and quiet.
 My back was stiff.
-A sharp pain pinged between my shoulder blades due mainly to the angle I was holding my arm at.
+A sharp pain pinged between my shoulder blades due mainly to the angle at which I was holding my arm.
 Most nights, I slept on my side, on the lounge, which allowed me to reach across from where I was lying and rest my hand on Bren’s heart.

 His breathing was laboured, but he was breathing.
-It was getting harder to know when he was conscious and when he wasn’t.
-I had been laying my hands on my husband to support him through his final days for most of my waking hours – and the hours I was supposed to be asleep over the last 48 hours.
+It was getting harder to know when he was conscious and not.
+I had been laying my hands on my husband to support him through his final days for most of my waking hours and the hours I was supposed to be asleep – over the last 48 hours.
 My soul ached.
-I couldn’t bear that he might slip away, and I wouldn’t be awake with him as he left.
+I couldn’t bear that he might slip away, and I wouldn’t be awake as he left.

 We had been sleeping in the lounge room for months.
-Bren was on a recliner and slept in a kind of supported sitting position – I was on the lounge.
-Palliative care had supplied the recliner when Bren could no longer sleep in our bed because the tumours had made it too painful for him to lay flat on his back, side or stomach.
+Bren was on a recliner and slept in a supported sitting position – I was on the lounge.
+Palliative care supplied the recliner when my brave husband could no longer sleep in our bed because the tumours had made it too painful to lay flat on his back, side or stomach.

 Glenn then asked Brendan what his main fear was.
 He had two.
 The first was the pain he would be in at the end.
-The second, the pain we would be in when he was gone.
-The first we could manage for him with medication.
+The second was the pain we would be in when he was gone.
+First, we could manage his medication.
 The second we could do nothing about.

 Glenn took this opportunity to speak to me again – telling me to prepare for the fact that there may be a lot expected of me in likely and unlikely situations once Brendan died.
 And to know what and where my boundaries would be.
 Brendan looked at me and said, squeezing my hand, you only have two things to worry about when I’m gone.
 The kids.
 The rest will take care of themselves.
 I was incredibly grateful to him for relieving me of the responsibility and burden of worrying about anything other than our children.
 I was unsure how I would get the three of us through the days, weeks and years ahead – never mind do anything else.

 Having grief counselling together before Bren died was strange — but it was important.
 It allowed us to leave nothing left unsaid.
-And Bren was able to talk about how he would like to die when the time came.
-And who he wanted with him.
+And Bren could talk about how he would like to die when the time came.
 He chose who he wanted with him and where he wanted to be — home.
-With the help of palliative care I could make sure everything was the way he wanted it to be.
+With the help of palliative care, I could ensure everything was how he wanted it to be.

-What Bren wanted was simple — the four of us together, just like any other day, hanging out in the lounge room chatting while we watched a favourite movie or series on Netflix.
+Bren wanted simple: the four of us together, just like any other day, hanging out in the lounge room chatting while we watched a favourite movie or series on Netflix.
 Nothing loud or violent.
-Call the mid wife had become a favourite.
+Call the midwife had become a favourite.

 I could do that for him.
-I could make sure he was comfortable — and things were as easy and stress-free as possible.
+I could ensure he was comfortable and that things were as easy and stress-free as possible.
 I wanted him to experience a beautiful death.

 In the still of the early morning, Baden coughed and rolled over as Otis stretched out and put his paws on Tyra’s shoulder.
 The restlessness bought me out of my thoughts.
 I was amazed they could sleep with all they were going through.
 And yet they did, and I felt grateful for that small mercy.
-I put my hand on Bren’s forehead instinctively to see if he was warm.
+I instinctively put my hand on Bren’s forehead to see if he was warm.
 He wasn’t.
-I went to the kitchen and grabbed a drink of water, then straightened his blankets before laying down again.
+I went to the kitchen, grabbed a drink of water, and straightened his blankets before lying down again.

 22/01/15: Bren — Taken 7 months after diagnosis.